Introduction to our Academy Governing Council

 - The governors at each academy are responsible for the management of the business of the academy, including adopting an annual plan and budget, monitoring the academy by the use of targets and budgets and handling senior staff appointments.

-The governing body consists of 6 to 15 members, of which between 2 to 5 governors are appointed by the sponsor.
+The Academy Governing Council consists of 6 to 15 members, of which between 2 to 5 governors are appointed by the sponsor.
 In addition, the local governing body includes 2 staff governors, 2 parent governors and the Principal.
 Up to two further governors can be drawn from formal partners and up to one from the local authority.

-Governors can be contacted by writing to the Clerk to the Local Governing Body at the academy by writing to
+Governors can be contacted by writing to the Clerk to the Academy Governing Council at the academy by writing to